Amazoncom Update January 2001 July 2002 Case Study Solution & Analysis

 Generation Y target audience consists of those who invested 5 times more resources on discretionary expenditures i.e. purchasing tickets for racing events, than others.
 This huge expenditure makes the section capacity for NASCAR marketing strategy of increasing its fan base.
 The market segment is likewise easy to technique as 81% of the Y Generation consumer utilizes Facebook every day and the usage is two times of utilizing television and radio.
 The marketplace segment views sports as a social occasion, instead of adherence to sport.
 The market sector thinks about NASCAR as a company doing not have in producing a multiculturalism atmosphere.
 Amazoncom Update January 2001 July 2002 Case Study Analysis ought to take various actions to enhance the experience of Generation Y customers in its occasions.

 5 C's of Marketing

-1. Developing and Keeping Facebook Page.
+1. Establishing and Maintaining Facebook Page.

-One of the prospective target audience sectors for NASCAR is Hispanics which is the growing population sector of U.S.A. however unfortunately NASCAR had actually been not able to attract the this targeted section.
-It needs to develop a Facebook page containing the details relating to the races and the areas of tracks to make the consumer helpful about the core operations of NASCAR.
+One of the possible target markets segments for NASCAR is Hispanics which is the growing population section of U.S.A. but unfortunately NASCAR had actually been not able to bring in the this targeted section.
+It needs to develop a Facebook page including the details relating to the races and the locations of tracks to make the customer informative about the core operations of NASCAR.

 4. Presenting multiculturalism at occasions.

-5. Improving Client Experience at Tracks.
+5. Improving Consumer Experience at Tracks.